sara-service/DSpace-Setup/README.md

 Now you can login the bwCloud user interface and disable the tomcat ports 8080/8443 for better security!
 Also, in Tomcat's `server.xml`, change all `<Connector>`s to add `address="127.0.0.1"`.
 Better save than sorry.

-### Troubleshooting SWORDv2
+### Troubleshooting

-SWORD Servicedocument does not work with most combinations of
-* Java SE
-* Java JDK
+* TomCat8 needs Java 1.8 and JDK8
-* TomCat
-* DSpace

-Java 1.7 + JDK7 + TomCat7 is okay, but Tomcat8 DOES NOT WORK!
-I have not found any other version combination working reliably yet :(
+* DSpace 5.9 and 5.10 have broken RESTv2, you need to apply a fix to pull abdera version 1.1.3 instead of 1.1.1 in the pom.xml.
+See https://github.com/DSpace/DSpace/pull/2271